 - Richard Lansden, trustee, The Leona Stanford Vollintine Charitable Trust

 Announcements that you wish to be made from the convention floor during sessions MUST be submitted to the information desk in the convention hall.
 Mary Grunwald and Roberta Reif are coordinating our information desk this year.
 Patricia Olson is handling registration table at convention.
 Mary Grunwald is running our door prize table.

 If you wish to reach President Denise R. Avant during sessions, please convey your requests to the information desk.

 Smoking is not permitted in convention sessions.

 Chicago, IL 60657

-This quick article explains the layout of the Naperville Marriott which is our convention hotel.
+This quick article explains the layout of the Naperville Marriott which is our convention hotel for 2017.
 It also gives you basic information about the facilities and amenities.

 Address and Phone:

 The hotel is located at 1801 N. Naper Blvd Naperville, IL 60563.
 The phone is: (630) 505-4900.

 There are two types of rooms.
 A Suite and a Standard Room.
 The suites have a parlor with a sleeper sofa and two easy chairs.
 The room rate for standard rooms is $104.
 All rooms have hair dryers and coffee makers.
 Connecting rooms are available upon request.